MicrosoftDocs/Devices-docs/surface/surface-dock-whats-new.md

 11. Surface Enterprise Management Mode for Dock and MAC address passthrough are available on select host devices and supported operating systems.
 12. Ocean-bound plastic is plastic waste recovered from oceans and waterways, cleaned, and processed into recycled plastic resin pellets.
 These recycled pellets are blended in with virgin plastic during the manufacturing process.
 13. Microsoft’s Limited Warranty is in addition to your consumer law rights.
+14. To PXE boot using Surface Thunderbolt 4 Dock with a supported Surface device, you may need to first install the latest drivers and firmware on the Surface device: [Download drivers and firmware for Surface](https://support.microsoft.com/surface/download-drivers-and-firmware-for-surface-09bb2e09-2a4b-cb69-0951-078a7739e120).